2017 Unnao rape case: Supreme Court Intervention

 The Chief Justice of India was anguished by the events and, in view of the situation, the CJI-led bench of the Supreme Court ordered the transfer of a total of five cases related to the Unnao incident to Delhi in the court of the District & Sessions Judge, West District, Tis Hazari Court, and also directed protection to the victim's family members, her lawyer and his family members.
 The victim was also awarded ₹25 lakhs as interim compensation to be paid by the Uttar Pradesh Government.

 Further, on 2 August 2019 the same bench also directed that Mahesh Singh, uncle of the rape victim and said to be a key witness in the case, be transferred to Tihar Jail in Delhi from Raebareli Jail where he is currently imprisoned.

 Conviction

-On 16 December 2019, Yadav was convicted for the rape.
+On 16 December 2019, Sengar was convicted of the rape.
 On 20 December, he was sentenced to life imprisonment by a Delhi court and he was fined ₹25 lakh from which Rs 15 lakhs will be paid to the state government to meet the trial and prosecution expenses.
-Further in March 2020 Yadav was found "guilty of culpable homicide and criminal conspiracy in her father's death".
+Further in March 2020, Sengar was found "guilty of culpable homicide and criminal conspiracy in her father's death".